An award-winning journalist on how to take a limitation and turn it into your biggest strength while becoming indispensable to editors.

 One of the best ways to meet your difficulty head-on is by rising to the challenge and embracing it.

-In my case, I decided to specifically offer India-based stories to my editors in the UK and US.
-No sooner had I started doing that did my income start to increase substantially.
+In my case, I decided to offer India-based stories to my editors in the UK and US specifically.
+As soon as I started doing that, my income increased substantially.
 Many of them had no need for an India-based freelancer (and I pitched general-interest stories to them).
-But for those of my editors who did have international sections, I was a godsend.
+But for those of my editors who had international sections, I was a godsend.

 2. Turn it into your unfair advantage